chef/chef-web-docs/chef_master/source/resource_powershell_script.rst

 ``ignore_failure``
    **Ruby Types:** true, false | **Default Value:** ``false``

    Continue running a recipe if a resource fails for any reason.
-Default value: ``false``.

 ``interpreter``
    **Ruby Type:** String